Writing for the Debrief

 A good way to know what makes a Debrief article is to read some examples from previous contributors:

 Writing an article is hard.
-It's definitely not for everyone.
 Articles often involve research or reporting.
 Even where they're based on what you've lived and know already, that isn't always easy to put into words.

 The Debrief has its own style.
 Read more about the disability lens on world news.
 The Debrief style is grounded in lived experience, but combined with analysis, reflection and reporting.